zxmeng98/Sylvie/README.md

 ### Run Experiments

-To reproduce experiments of our paper (e.g., throughput and accuracy in Table 4 and 5), please run `scripts/reddit.sh`,  `scripts/ogbn-products.sh` or  `scripts/yelp.sh`, and the outputs will be saved to `./results/` directory.
+To reproduce experiments of our paper (e.g., throughput and accuracy in Table 4 and 5), please run `scripts/reddit.sh`,  `scripts/ogbn-products.sh` or  `scripts/yelp.sh`.
+Users can adjust the options to reproduce results of other settings.
+The outputs will be saved to `./results/` directory.

 <!-- ### Run Customized Settings